ymatsukawa/machine_learning_py/README.md

-# learning machine larn with python
+# learning machine larning with python

-notbook of personal learning of machine learning with python
+notebook of personal learning of machine learning with python

 ## requirements